Paddle The Tobeatic

-This is a tour into the wilds of the interior of Nova Scotia.
-Spend 4 days, 3 nights trekking though waterway routes used by Mi’kmag of thousands of years on one of only two heritage rivers in Nova Scotia, the Shelburne River and the largest lake in the province, Lake Rossignol.
-This the heartland of the remote Tobeatic Wilderness Area and the goal of the paddle is the lakes that are the namesake of the area, Tobeatic and Little Tobeatic Lakes.
-This a isolated, historic, wild, and immensely beautiful trip that few are able to enjoy.
+Spend 4 days, 3 nights trekking though waterway routes used by Mi’kmaq for thousands of years on one of only two heritage rivers in Nova Scotia, the Shelburne River and the largest lake in the province, Lake Rossignol.
+This is the heartland of the remote Tobeatic Wilderness Area and our goal is to reach the lakes that are the namesake of the area, Tobeatic and Little Tobeatic Lakes.
+This is an isolated, historic, wild, and immensely beautiful trip that few are able to enjoy.

-We provide guides, canoes, canoeing safety equipment, all meals, tents, sleeping bags and pads (if required).
+We provide guides, canoes, canoeing safety equipment, all meals, tents, sleeping bags and sleeping pads (if required).

-We do not provide chest waders (recommended), fishing equipment, snacks, alcohol,
+We do not provide chest waders (recommended), fishing equipment and snacks.